Pranaykumar4344/codeX-techno-Project-2/README.md

 ## 📣 Acknowledgements

-This project is part of my data science journey to analyze real-world issues such as unemployment and present actionable insights.
-It demonstrates the power of **Python**, **data analysis**, and **visualization** to drive understanding and decision-making.
+This project is a part of my internship under CodeX Techno, where I worked on analyzing real-world issues such as unemployment.
+It showcases the power of Python, data analysis, and visualization to drive understanding and actionable insights for better decision-making.
 ---

 ## 🎯 Goal & Conclusion